christiandersen/azureservicebus.amqp.console/README.md

 # azureservicebus.amqp.console
-Small .Net Core 3.1 to evaluate how it is using the Microsoft Azure Service Bus
+Small .NET Core 3.1 to evaluate how it is using the Microsoft Azure Service Bus with the AMQP .NET Lite library.